dhanunjaya007/crater-boulder-detector/README.md

 # Crater and Boulder Detection with YOLOv8 🚀

 This repository contains our implementation for detecting lunar craters and boulders using a customized YOLOv8n model.
-It includes model training, inference scripts, and a simple UI for demonstration.
+It includes model training, inference scripts, and UI for demonstration.

 ## Team